Handley Page Victor: Operational history

 In times of high international tension, the V-bombers would have dispersed and been maintained at a high state of readiness; if the order was given to deploy a nuclear strike, Victors at high readiness would have been airborne in under four minutes.
 British intelligence had estimated that the Soviets' radar network was capable of detecting the Victor at up to 200 miles away, so to avoid interception, the Victor would follow carefully planned routes to exploit weaknesses in the Soviet detection network.
 This tactic was employed in conjunction with the Victor's extensive onboard ECM to increase the chances of evasion.
 Whilst originally the Victor would have maintained high-altitude flight throughout a nuclear strike mission, rapid advances of the Soviet anti-aircraft warfare capabilities (exemplified by the downing of a U-2 from 70,000 ft in 1960) led to this tactic being abandoned: a low-level high-speed approach supported by increasingly sophisticated ECMs was adopted in its place.

 The improved Victor B.2 started to be delivered in 1961, with the first B.2 Squadron, 139 Squadron, forming in February 1962, and a second, 100 Squadron, in May 1962.
 These were the only two bomber squadrons to form on the B.2, as the last 28 Victors on order were cancelled.
-The prospect of Skybolt ballistic missiles, with which each V-bomber could strike at two separate targets, meant that fewer bombers would be needed.
+The prospect of Skybolt ballistic missiles, with which each V-bomber could strike at two targets, meant that fewer bombers would be needed.
 The government was also unhappy with Sir Frederick Handley Page's resistance to its pressure to merge his company with competitors.
 Following Skybolt's cancellation, Victor B.2s were retrofitted as carrier aircraft for the Blue Steel standoff nuclear missile.
-The introduction of standoff weapons and the switch to low-level flight in order to evade radar detection were said to be decisive factors in the successful penetration of enemy territory.
+The introduction of standoff weapons and the switch to low-level flight to evade radar detection were said to be decisive factors in the successful penetration of enemy territory.